 And, be sure not to overload the washer as this can cause your fine linens to become damaged quicker due to abrasion.
 Washing one larger piece of bed linen — such as the duvet cover — with pillowcases will help you to balance the load out.

 The dryer can be extremely rough on your luxury linens, and the extreme heat inside is notorious for shrinking even your most durable clothing items.
 Wherever possible, you should avoid putting your linen through the dryer and instead hang it on the line — as well as drying out in the fresh air, the sun also provides a natural bleaching effect so if you’re trying to keep whites looking white, this could be the solution for you!

-If the weather is miserable and wet, you can dry your linens naturally on a clothes horse or by hanging them over the bannister.
-I understand that life can be hectic so, if you do have to use the dryer for a quicker solution, make sure you’re putting it on the lowest heat possible to minimise shrinkage.
+If the weather is miserable and wet, you can dry your linens naturally on a clothes horse or by hanging them over the banister.
+I understand that life can be hectic so, if you do have to use the dryer for a quicker solution, make sure you’re putting it on the lowest heat possible to minimize shrinkage.
 Remove your bedding before it’s completely bone dry and hang or lay it flat to smooth out any creases.

 Press and store them correctly

 If you’re wanting to make your linen completely crease-free, it’s fine to iron it but there are some recommendations you should take on board.
 Iron your duvet cover and pillowcases on a hot setting while they are still slightly damp — just make sure that you iron them on the reverse side of the fabric.
 It’ll also be useful to have a spray bottle of water to hand to spritz onto any creases that won’t budge.